 The BRIC acronym was first used in 2001 by Goldman Sachs economist Jim O’Neill, who identified the countries as all having reached the same stage of economic development and predicted they would dominate the global economy by 2050.
 The BRIC organization became formal in 2006, and its first annual in-person summit took place in 2009.
 BRICS focuses upon helping its members develop solid financial and economic policies and upon promoting its members' interests and influence on the global financial market.
 It is considered by many to be the primary balance to the G7 countries

-It is believed that by the year 2050, the BRIC nations could become some of the most dominant economies in the world.
-These nations cover over one-quarter of the world’s land (or over 68.5 million square kilometers) and are home to nearly 3 billion people – about 40% of the world’s total population.
-With a combined GDP of $20 trillion, the nations of BRIC could one day become the largest entity in the world.
+Even before the 2024 expansion, the BRICS nations covered more than one-quarter of the world’s land area (over 68.5 million square kilometers) and were home to more than 3 billion people—more than 40% of the world’s total population.
+With a combined GDP in excess of of $20 trillion, BRICS could one day become the largest economic entity in the world.

 Brazil, Russia, India, and China were the four founding members of BRIC (in 2006), which became BRICS with the addition of South Africa in 2010.
 Argentina, Egypt, Ethiopia, Iran, Saudi Arabia, and the United Arab Emirates will become full BRICS members as of Jan.
 01, 2024, and at least 16 additional countries have applied for future membership.